azurestandard/azure-angular-providers/README.md

 The underlying product objects returned by the API are cached in the factory, so a new `Product` instance will not need to hit the API again to download product information that is already in the cache.

+Besides using a product ID as the argument to `AzureProduct`, you can also use:

+* A product object (or any object with the product ID stored in the `id` property).
+The product object is added to the cache, which may save a network lookup for previously uncached IDs.

 AzureCarts
 ==========